Vivian Stephens: Romance Writers of America

-Vivian Stephens is credited as the founder of the Romance Writers of America.
+Stephens is credited as the founder of the Romance Writers of America.
 A group of romance writers approached Stephens after the Southwestern Writers Conference in 1979, looking for advice on dealing with editors and publishers as they tried to break into the business.
 Stephens told them to form their own conference and offered to provide advice during the process.
-Vivian Stephens was present for the group's first meeting, at the San Jacinto Savings and Loan in Houston on December 15, 1980, where they selected a founding Board of Directors and began the process of planning their first conference Stephens secured financial backing from Dell and invited other editors to their first conference in 1981.
+Stephens was present for the group's first meeting, at the San Jacinto Savings and Loan in Houston on December 15, 1980, where they selected a founding Board of Directors and began the process of planning their first conference Stephens secured financial backing from Dell and invited other editors to their first conference in 1981.

 Legacy

 In 1991, The Romance Writers of America established the Vivian Stephens Industry Award, which "is presented to one or more professionals in the romance-publishing industry, who is not a writer, who has contributed to the genre or to RWA in a significant and/or continuing manner."

-In May 2020, The Romance Writers of America announced that it would be changing the name of its annual awards, formerly known as "The RITA", to "The Vivian" in honor of Vivian Stephens.
+In May 2020, The Romance Writers of America announced that it would be changing the name of its annual awards, formerly known as "The RITA", to "The Vivian" in honor of Stephens.